kks32-courses/data-analytics/spark/spark.md

 * Interactive analysis (financial trading)
 * Data integration and pipelines

-## Hadoop v Spark

-`Spark is not, despite the hype, a replacement for Hadoop.
-Nor is MapReduce dead.`

-The MapReduce algorithm involves: `Map`, which takes a set of data and converts it into another set of data, by breaking down individual elements into tuples ( key/value pairs), and a `reduce` task, which takes the output from a map as an input and combines those data tuples into a smaller set of tuples.
-As the sequence of the name MapReduce implies, the reduce task is always performed after the map job.
-The major advantage of MapReduce is that it is easy to scale data processing over multiple computing nodes.

-`MapReduce` is effective for single-pass computations (a single-map and a single-reduce), but not very efficient for cases that require multi-pass computations and algorithms.
-MapReduce requires output data be stored in a distributed file system at each step.
-Hence, this approach tends to reduce the computation speed due to replication and disk storage.
-Apache Spark lets you treat your input files almost like any other variable, which you cannot do in Hadoop MapReduce.

-Hadoop as a big data processing technology has been around since 2011 and has proven to be the solution of choice for processing large data sets.
-Hadoop is an open-source framework that is designed to scale up from single servers to thousands of machines, each offering local computation and storage.

-Spark allows programmers to develop complex, multi-step data pipelines using directed acyclic graph (DAG) pattern.
-It also supports in-memory data sharing across DAGs, so that different jobs can work with the same data.
-Spark runs on top of existing Hadoop Distributed File System (HDFS) infrastructure to provide enhanced and additional functionality.

-Hadoop gives Spark many of the capabilities that broad adoption and use in production environments:

-* YARN resource manager, which is responsibile for scheduling tasks across available nodes in the cluster.
-* Distributed File System, which stores data when the cluster runs out of free memory, and which persistently stores historical data when Spark is not running.
-* Disaster Recovery capabilities: which enable recovery of data when individual nodes fail.
-* Data Security.
-* A distributed data platform

 ## Spark Ecosystem
 Apache Spark consists of Spark Core and a set of libraries.
 The core is the distributed execution engine and the Java, Scala, and Python APIs offer a